-Don’t Use an Overly Restrictive Air Filter
+Don’t Use a Very Restrictive Air Filter

-Do De-Clutter and Eliminate Obstructions
+Do De-Clutter and Remove Obstructions

-“Obstructions to units and vents on the inside and outside of the home can be both an efficiency and safety concern,” Carson noted.
+“Obstructions to units and vents on the inside and outside of the home can be both an efficiency and safety concern,” Carson said.
 “Covering up or blocking return air vents, where the system draws in the air inside the home is another common problem we see.
 These things can be like asking your system to work harder while wearing a very heavy face mask.”

-Don’t Neglect Your Air Ducts
+Don’t Ignore Your Air Ducts

 - A renovation involving considerable dust has recently been done.

-Do Consider a High-Efficiency Equipment Upgrade
+Do Consider a High-Efficiency HVAC Upgrade